johnzastrow/johnzastrow.github.io/_posts/2010-10-04-another-automated-ftp-bash-script.md

 Using a <kbd>.netrc</kbd> file has a few problems that may or may not prevent you from using it.

 - A shell scripkt that does FTP using .netrc is no longer self-contained.
 You have to keep track of two files, which means that bugs can be less than obvious.
-- ftp reads it’s user ID’s <kbd>.netrc</kbd>.
+- ftp reads it's user ID's <kbd>.netrc</kbd>.
 If you develop your script under a given user ID, then put it in production under a second user ID, you have to coordinate .netrc file contents between those two user IDs.

 - - - - - -

 ### Alternative #3

 Apparently, the [Ckermit](http://www.columbia.edu/kermit/ck80.html) program from Columbia University understands FTP.
 You could use Ckermit to [script FTP transfers](http://www.columbia.edu/kermit/ftpscripts.html).
 This looks to have advantages and disadvantages.
-On the “pro” side, it appears that Ckermit can exit on various errors, like unknown user IDs, or bad passwords.
-On the “con” side, you have to have Ckermit.
-I don’t recall that it had a too onerous install, but it doesn’t come with many Linux distros these days, and it probably doesn’t come with any vendor Unix.
+On the "pro" side, it appears that Ckermit can exit on various errors, like unknown user IDs, or bad passwords.
+On the "con" side, you have to have Ckermit.
+I don't recall that it had a too onerous install, but it doesn't come with many Linux distros these days, and it probably doesn't come with any vendor Unix.

 See also <http://www.linuxforums.org/forum/programming-scripting/106665-automatic-ftp-upload-via-script.html>